Oz-art/tensorflow-framework-for-object-detection/README.md

-# How To Train an Object Detector with Tensorflow Framework on Windows
+# How to Train an Object Detector with Tensorflow Framework on Windows

 ## Explanation
 *Last updated: 29/01/2019 with TensorFlow v1.10*